-Nebraska’s average annual premiums for homeowners insurance are right in line with the national average — $1,226 per year for an HO-3 policy, compared to $1,132 nationwide.
+Nebraska’s annual premiums for homeowners insurance are on the higher side — on average $1,360 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

-How We Found the Best Homeowners Insurance in Nebraska
+How We Chose the Best Homeowners Insurance in Nebraska

 Nebraska Homeowners Insurance Reviews